xiaojiandaoshou-oss/A-super-resolution-image-restoration-method-based-on-multi-condition-constrained-controlnet/README.md

 ```
 Key Training Process Notes
  1.First run: The code will automatically download the SD1.5 base model (≈4GB) from Hugging Face, it is recommended to use a proxy for acceleration; the model will be cached locally after the first download, and no repeated download is required for subsequent training.

  2.Loss change: The training loss will gradually decrease and stabilize (normal range: from ~1.0 to <0.1).
 If the loss rises continuously, check the dataset filename pairing and image size.

  3.Log monitoring: Use TensorBoard to view real-time loss and learning rate changes (run the command below and access http://localhost:6006 in the browser):
 ```
 tensorboard --logdir=tensorboard_logs
 ```
+4.Breakpoint resume training: If the training is interrupted due to GPU downtime/power failure, re-run the training command directly—the code will automatically load the latest saved model and continue training.

 5. epoch in the trained_model directory, including:
 · LoRA weights (if USE_LORA=True): lora_step_xxx/ folder
 · Full model weights: controlnet_step_xxx.pth / controlnet_epoch_xxx.pth
  ·WebUI compatible final model: controlnet_sketch_guided_sr_webui.pth (automatically exported after
  training completion, for direct deployment)

 5. Training Result Verification
 After training, check the trained_model directory for the WebUI compatible model file controlnet_sketch_guided_sr_webui.pth—this file is the final training result and will be used for subsequent WebUI deployment.